altinodantas/jsga/README.md

  - Merging population and offspring based on total ranking;

 ## Parameters
-The page presents some parameters through which one may notices their impact on the algorithm behavior.
+The page presents some parameters through which one may notices their impact in the algorithm behavior.
+Such parameters and their default values are:
- - Population size
+ - *Population size* 100
- - Matation rate
+ - *Matation rate* 0.05
- - Crossover rate
+ - *Crossover rate* 0.80
- - Maximal of generations
+ - *Maximal of generations* 200
- - K-tournament
+ - *K-tournament* 3

 #### External libs
   - [jQuery](http://jquery.com)